 single image

-For your Road Trip, we recommend a stay in one of Burbank’s cool motor court hotels for that road trip vibe.
+For your Road Trip, we recommend a stay in one of Burbank’s cool motor court hotels for that perfect vibe.
 Choose from retro-inspired hotels like The Tangerine or Safari Inn with fun decor, or other favorites like Portofino Inn Burbank, Travelodge by Wyndham Burbank-Glendale, or Quality Inn Burbank Airport.
-All offer outdoor pools and extra safety precautions to make your stay comfortable.
-You'll find 18 hotels throughout Burbank including luxury boutique, family and pet-friendly hotels.

 Learn More